Write for Alien Dimensions

 Hi.
 I’m Neil A. Hogan and I’m the editor of Alien Dimensions.
 There is just me behind the scenes, so apologies if there is a delay in replying somewhere down the track.
 I usually do my best to reply within seven days but, you know, that bottle of wine on the weekend, or that short story I’m working on, may push it to eight.
-(During high submission periods, this could be up to a month.)
+(NB: I’m taking November and December off from working on Alien Dimensions to continue writing my Stellar Flash series.)

 I recently read online that some decades-old publications get between 700 and 1000 submissions a month.
 These publications tend to ask for more contemporary stories, or contemporary style human drama set in a slightly SF environment.
 While writing something is always hard, encouraging writers to tap into their experience and focus on the beauty of the word, rather than asking them to come up with a completely alien world that blows your mind, really doesn’t appeal to me that much.
 Sorry about that.
 That’s why I created Alien Dimensions.
 The goal is to release stories with mind-numbing ideas, brain expanding concepts, or just to get a reader to say WTF?
 There isn’t enough SF out there that really makes you think about the universe, so, that’s what I’m looking for – something that at least includes SOME hard science.

 Even so, if you can write a decent story, at least touching on some real science, you’ll get my attention.
 (I’d rather learn it through reading SF than try to get my head around it in a course!)
 If you write something that is non-anthropomorphic, I’ll be shouting for joy!